actris-cloudnet/dataportal-docs/sites/nurmes.md

 # Nurmes

-Nurmes is part of weather radar network of Finnish Meteorological Institute (FMI).
+Nurmes (NUR) is a weather radar site located on Riihivaara hill in the village of Mujejärvi, Nurmes, Eastern Finland.
+The site was established in 2019 as part of the weather radar network of the Finnish Meteorological Institute (FMI).

 ## Links